Netflix/mantis/context/plan-scheduling-registry.md

     -- `getPendingReservationsBySchedulingConstraints`: return a map of summary of pending reservations grouped by reservation's schedulingConstraint.
     -- `markReady`: signal from external actors to indicate the registry has received all the state (init messages) from job actors.
 This is important since a partial pending result to resource cluster actor and scaler can interrupt ongoing provisoin tasks during a leader switch.
   - Behavior:
+    - the general reservations from job actors should be processed FIFO
     - same reservation request doesn't change existing reservation priority.
     - init: return not ready from getPendingReservationsBySchedulingConstraints until ready signal from schduler factory.
     - reservation priority: default on request epoch; override to (0/1/2 etc. on manual overide e.g. replace worker request).
 Leave interface to add custom logic in future too.